Olivera Lazarević: In fiction

 The story of Olivera's and Bayezid's captivity has been popularly narrated, most often through plays and operas.
 The most significant one is Tamburlaine (1587–1588) by Christopher Marlowe, English playwright and poet of the Elizabethan era.
-In the play, she is named ”Zabina”.
-According to the story, Timur (Tamerlane) kept Bayezid (Bajazeth) in an iron cage while Zabina was forced to serve as a slave.
+In the play, she is named "Zabina".
+According to the story, Timur (Tamerlane) kept Bayezid (Bajazeth) in an iron cage while Zabina was forced to serve him as a slave.
 In the end, they both committed suicide.
 The same story, which included Olivera, was used in Tamerlan, ou la mort de Bajazet (1676) by Jacques Pradon, Bajazeth und Tamerlan (1690) by Johann Philipp Förtsch, and Timour the Tartar (1811) by Matthew Lewis.